Call of the Crow

 The buck turned once more and disappeared over the crest of the ridge with his last ounce of strength.
 He appeared to win the battle.
 He laid down and died not long thereafter.
 The hunted’s harsh reality won the war.
 The hunter knew nothing of that, however.
 He quite suddenly faced his own mortal peril.

-The hunter slid downhill through the rocks towards the creek bed, at some point his feet came completely out from under him.
+The hunter slid downhill through the rocks towards the creek bed.
+At some point his feet came completely out from under him.
 His shoulder slammed off a tree as he fell.
 His rifle went flying.
 His head smashed off a boulder.
 He rolled forward twice, then went over a small cliff, landing again, with his spine meeting rock.
 His left shin bone snapped as it too met stone.
 The last thing he recalled was the splash of ice-cold water as his body came to rest in the creek bed as he slowly lost consciousness.

 Night descended.
 Darkness enveloped the hunter as he lay in the water.
 He had no idea how much time had passed before he finally came to.
 He was soaked from head to toe, freezing cold, bleeding and in great pain.
 His left leg was broken.
 He could see what looked like protruding bone through ripped wool.
 His head was still bleeding into his right eye.
 His back was throbbing.
 His backpack had partially broken his fall, keeping him from breaking his back on the rocks.
 He’d dislocated his shoulder.
 His rifle was gone.